-Agenda Item 3.b: The discharge of the non-executive members of the Board in respect of the performance of their duties during the financial year 2023 that 99.96% of the votes were cast in favour of the proposal.
-The proposal to discharge the nonexecutive members of the Board in respect of the performance of their duties during the financial year 2023 was adopted.
+Agenda Item 3.b: The discharge of the non-executive members of the Board in respect of the performance of their duties during the financial year 2023

 It was proposed to release the current and former non-executive members of the Board from liability in relation to the performance of their duties during this period.
 The discharge will be granted to the extent that such exercise is apparent from the financial statements over the relevant financial year or otherwise publicly disclosed prior to the adoption of such financial statements.